ylecuyer/survey-gizmo-ruby/README.md

   # Error handling
   question.save # => false
   question.errors # => ['There was an error']

-# Retrieving Questions for a given survey.
-Note that page_id is a required parameter.
-questions = SurveyGizmo::API::Question.all(survey_id: survey.id, page_id: 1)
-# Or just retrieve all questions for all pages of this survey
-questions = survey.questions

 # Retrieving SurveyResponses for a given survey.
 # Note that because of both options being hashes, you need to enclose them both in